rust-lang/rfcs/text/3678-trait-method-impl-restrictions.md

 `impl`-restricted method in the trait's vtable, if there is only a single implementation that can ever be invoked.

+In addition to `impl(visibility)`, a trait method or associated function can also use `impl()`, which does not permit overriding the method *anywhere*, even in the current module.
+In this case, all implementations will always use the default body.

 # Drawbacks
 [drawbacks]: #drawbacks